yamdbf/core/README.md

 >**Note:** YAMDBF Requires > Node 8.0.0 to run

-- Regular install: `npm install --save yamdbf`
+- Regular install: `yarn add yamdbf`
-- With a Postgres provider: `npm install --save yamdbf pg sequelize`
+- With a Postgres provider: `yarn add yamdbf pg sequelize`
-- With an SQLite provider: `npm install --save yamdbf sqlite3 sequelize`
+- With an SQLite provider: `yarn add yamdbf sqlite3 sequelize`
+- With a MySQL provider: `yarn add yamdbf mysql2 sequelize`
+- With an MSSQL provider: `yarn add yamdbf tedious sequelize`

->Indev builds can be installed from github with `npm install --save zajrik/yamdbf#indev`.
+>Indev builds can be installed from github with `yarn add zajrik/yamdbf#indev`.
 This requires `git` to be installed and in your path.

->Yarn can also be used for installation (I recommend it!)
+>NPM can also be used for installation.

 >Documentation for indev builds can be found [here](https://yamdbf.js.org/indev).